 MSAC at Home Frequently Asked Questions (FAQs)

 Q: What services does MSAC at Home currently offer?

-A: During this current pilot phase, the following services are offered:
+A: At this time, the following services are offered:

 - Outdoor chore assistance (e.g., raking, wood stacking, light garden assistance, yard cleanup, etc.);

-- Indoor task assistance, to include air conditioner installation, changing screen/storm windows, changing smoke alarm batteries and light bulbs, lifting or moving heavy items (within the same household), taking out the trash and recycling;
+- Indoor task assistance, including air conditioner installation, changing screen/storm windows, changing smoke alarm batteries and light bulbs, lifting or moving heavy items (within the same household), taking out the trash and recycling;

 Q: How much does MSAC at Home cost?